 Three weeks after the diagnostic injection, I conducted the SI joint injection again without CT scan in operating theater.
 Is it painful?
 Yes it is, even after a local anesthetic.
 The observation of post injection was the same as the first one.
 The difference was I worried this time because the pain level only decreased for about 25% during the first 15 minutes and increased in the next 15 minutes – 2 hours.

 I reported back to Dr. Luthfi after 2 hours.
 Once again, he examined me with several movements and pressures at some points near the SI joint and right foot.
 After our long discussion, his conclusion was beside the SI joint pain, I still have a weak muscle caused by scoliosis that I’ve suffered from a long time.
 To reinvigorate the muscle, several exercises like yoga, pilates, swimming and core muscle strengthening program are needed.
 I was taught several stretching movements by him before I am ready for a heavier exercise.
 He recommended me to swim in an indoor swimming pool.
 Thus, my skin won’t be burned or get tanned so I don’t have to put extra effort in skincare regime.
 It is recommended to do yoga and pilates with an instructor who knows how to treat post scoliosis surgery clients.
-For the strengthening program, Dr. Luthfi also recommended a personal trainer and offered to talk to the trainer regarding my condition and the exercise target.
-This is the example of extra miles that I mentioned.
+For the strengthening program, he also recommended a personal trainer and offered to talk to the trainer regarding my condition and the exercise target.

 How about the SI joint pain?
 I have another two chances for injection.
 If it doesn’t work out, I should undergo the radio frequency ablation procedure.
 However, as the result tends to be temporary, the worst scenario is I should undergo the surgery, but Dr. Luthfi said we should avoid surgery.
 Why?
 I have not married and pregnant yet.
 Placing the titanium in SI joint will affect my first pregnancy.
 The hip area will stretch as the baby grows inside the belly and the titanium that placed in SI joint will prevent that expansion.
-It will be harmful to the baby and to the mother.
 As a result, the mother also could not push the baby out.
-So, I can undergo on SI joint surgery only after my first pregnancy, if I expect a child.
-Of course I do.
+So, I can undergo on SI joint surgery only after my first pregnancy, if I expect a normal delivery.
+Getting pregnant with SI issue will worsen the pain, because the inflammation is still there but the body weight increase.
+I was also afraid that something wrong will happen if I agree for fusion.
 I am a person who always mitigate the risk in planning my future.
-I take into account that worst scenario.
+I take into account worst scenario.
 What if the non surgical efforts won’t do anything for me?
 Could I bear the pain until I have my first child?
 It is too intangible and uncertain for me.
 Thinking about it that day was my worst heartbreak.
-I went emotional, but luckily I have a doctor who influences me to remain calm even when it is time to get panic.
+I went emotional.
 Again, we should feed our mind with positive thought in fighting an ailment.

 If I were asked whether I am tired of sickness for total 11 years, I would say yes indeed.
 But I choose not to give up on a disease, just like Dr. Luthfi says every time I meet him.
 I really should not and whatever you, who read this, endure now, you should not too.
 Keep the tenacity and persistence in mind.
 I believe this test from God leads to a happy ending 🙂